Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

-The holographic dual of a thermofield double (TFD) state is essential for studying information scrambling in a strongly coupled field theory in the context of AdS/CFT correspondence.
-Entangled states, defined in a bipartite Hilbert space comprised of the individual Hilbert spaces of two identical and non-interacting copies of strongly coupled field theories, can serve as examples of TFD states.
-Two entangled AdS black holes are holographically dual to such a TFD state.
+The holographic dual of a thermofield double (TFD) state is essential for studying information scrambling in the context of AdS/CFT correspondence.
+TFD state is a pure entangled state that belongs to a bipartite Hilbert space made out of the individual Hilbert spaces of two identical copies of field theory.